Principle in Brief

 The power of these principles happens through application.
 There’s no substitute for learning as you apply.

-- If you’re in a meeting, ask a question or offer an idea.
+- When you’re talking about a work issue, ask a question or offer an idea.

 - During a discussion, make sure you give everyone a chance to speak up — invite people who have been quiet to share their thoughts.